fbpx

 First, select your first layer, then click the Mask button to add a mask to the layer.
 You will see this reflected in the Layers Panel.
 Make sure the mask itself is selected.

 Then, change your Foreground Color to black.
 Now, the areas you brush over will conceal the pixels on this layer.
+With the Brush Tool (B), brush each side of the end of your smoke effect until you form a more tapered shape.

-Step 9: Add Background Smoke
+Step 9: Paint A Dot As Background Smoke

 To add even more realism to your effect, you can add a little background smoke.
+To start, add a new layer with the Add New Layer button

+Make sure your Foreground Color is white.
 With your Brush Tool (B) selected, hold the ] key to make the size of your brush more than double the size of your smoke effect.

 Click once on your smoke effect to leave a big white dot on your smoke effect.

-Step 10: Create A Clouds Layer
+Step 10: Add A Clouds Filter

 Add one final layer to the Layers Panel

-Double-click the Foreground Color to open the Color Picker Properties Panel
+Make sure your Background Color is white.
+Then, double-click the Foreground Color to open the Color Picker Properties Panel

 If you move your mouse outside the Color Picker, your mouse will turn into an Eyedropper Tool.
 Choose a color that best represents the background by clicking on a good base color.